metantonio/react-cognito-template-2/README.md

 ```

-# Step 5: Start the development server with auto-reloading and an instant preview.
+## Start the development server with auto-reloading and an instant preview.

 ```bash
 npm run dev